knotteye00/satyr/docs/REST.md

 **Parameters**: user

 **Response**: Returns a JSON object with available information about the user.
 If the user is authenticated and searching for their own information, will return all available information.
-Otherwise it will return only the stream title and bio.
+Otherwise it will return only the stream title, bio, and whether the stream is live.
 In the case of searching for a user that does not exist, the returned object will contain only the username searched for.

-**Example**: `{username: "foo", title: "bar", about: "This is an example bio"}`
+**Example**: `{username: "foo", title: "bar", about: "This is an example bio", live: 0}`